4pplet/waffling80/README.md

 ## Todo:
 - Get VIA merged
+- Remove flex cut for better frog half plate support
+- Add 2.54mm USB header in case someone needs to solder cables for custom UDB
+- Make the JST UDB connector non-populated by default.
+Can cause issues in some cases, better it needs to be added if needed
 - Verify functions of all PCB versions, this project is mostly untested.
 - Test compatibility in cases.
 - Evaluate the break away USB implementation